PatrickZink/sap-start-stop-via-mail/README.md

 ![image](https://github.com/PatrickZink/sap-start-stop-via-mail/assets/70896863/cc8b04b4-9a4d-4955-b5e8-b41dede91300)

 3. Upload SSMStopStartSAP.yaml into an S3 bucket in the target account.
-4. Create Stack with sap-start-stop-via-mail.yaml.
+4. Create Stack with sap-start-stop-via-mail.yaml in the target account.
-5. Specify input parameters for sap-start-stop-via-mail.yaml.
+5. Specify input parameters for sap-start-stop-via-mail.yaml in the target account.
 ![image](https://github.com/PatrickZink/sap-start-stop-via-mail/assets/70896863/face20d9-a3da-4385-8a2d-27d5453d7791)
 6. In the email inbox of the account entered for the "EmailforNotifications" parameter, there should be an SNS confirm subscription email received.
 Please confirm this.
-7. Tag the EC2 instances accordingly -> [README](https://github.com/aws-samples/aws-ssm-automation-for-start-stop-sap?tab=readme-ov-file#readme)
+7. Tag the EC2 instances in the target account accordingly -> [README](https://github.com/aws-samples/aws-ssm-automation-for-start-stop-sap?tab=readme-ov-file#readme)
-8. (Optional) An additional optional tag "SID:related" has been implemented.
-With this, EC2 instances can be stopped and started.
+8. (Optional) An additional tag "SID:related" has been implemented.
+With this, related EC2 instances can be stopped and started, like a Jumpserver.
 Proceed as follows:
    - Tag-Key -> SID:related -> e.g., S4H:related
    - Tag-Value -> Specify EC2 instance IDs comma-separated -> e.g., i-089c6ffd0b9b572e6,i-0b90e2791acbbd243
 9. In the shared service account SES -> Email receiving -> INBOUND_MAIL -> Create Rule